 Our team will be able to advise on the best route forward when trying to gain your neighbour’s consent for the project.

 When converting an existing roof space into a loft, it is often necessary to add additional fire protection in the existing parts of the house.
 For example, a typical loft conversion to a two-storey house may result in the need to provide new fire-resisting doors and sometimes partitions to protect the stairway.
 This is because it is too dangerous to escape via windows from floors above first floor level.

-Once the loft conversion reaches its final stages, the Local Authority building control officer will make his final inspection and report.
+Once the loft conversion reaches its final stages, the building control officer will make his final inspection and report.
 The loft conversion will need to be signed off by Building Control.

-Once the loft conversion has been signed off by building control, we compile your guarantee pack, which includes a 10-year structural guarantee.
+Once the loft conversion has been signed off by building control, we compile your completion pack, which includes a 5-year structural guarantee.
 In the unlikely event that you have any problems, simply give us a call and we will get the issue rectified.